-In principle, foreign nationals from red areas have a duty to undergo quarantine in Norway.
-These persons are entitled to enter if they can document where they will be carrying out their quarantine.
+Foreign nationals subject to entry quarantine under the COVID-19 Regulations are entitled to enter and/or stop intermediately (transfer) at airports in Norway if they can document where they will be carrying out their quarantine (see below for more on the documentation requirement).
 A foreign national who cannot present such documentation, and who is not covered by one of the other exemptions specified in the Regulations, may be rejected.